mskcc/ACCESS-Pipeline/README.md

 ```

 # Running a real run
-I usually start pipeline runs from a consistent directory, with ample storage space.
+I usually start pipeline runs from a fresh directory, with ample storage space.
 This is where the lsf log files will be written.
 However, these logs are different from the Toil log files, which will be placed alongside the pipeline outputs as specified by the `output_location` parameter.
-The log files can be quite large (up to ~50GB if running in debug mode on a large pool).
+Both sets of log files can be quite large (up to ~50GB if running in debug mode on a large pool).

 Note that there are several valiation requirements when running on your own data:
 1. The header names that are found in the sample manifest should matched with the examples in `test/test_data`